 - Infrastructure, communication, and systems security and audit - ITS

-- Legal Issues - Finance division for engaging legal counseling service
+- Legal Issues - Finance and Administration division for engaging legal counsel service

 - Health information - Student Life